lqj1/react-study/README.md

 # react-study
-this is a repository about study of react
+this is a store about my study of react